bobthechemist/feathercm/docs/source/potentiostat/voltagedivider.rst

 .. note::

   Voltage dividers **cannot** be used in bi-directional communication because it can only shift a voltage *down*.
-A 5 V source can be shifted down to 3.3 V, but a 3.3 V source cannot be shifted *down* to 5 V.
+A 5 V source can be shifted down to 3.3 V, but it does not make sense to shift a 3.3 V source *down* to 5 V.

 Using the FeAtHEr-Cm voltage divider